trustedanalytics/atk/doc/source/ds_graph.rst

 Graphs
 ======

-        # Graphs are composed of 2 sets, one of vertices, and one of edges that
-        # connect exactly two (possibly not distinct) vertices.
-The degree
-        # of a vertex is the number of edges attached to it
+Graphs are composed of 2 sets, one of vertices, and one of edges that connect exactly two (possibly not distinct) vertices.
+The degree of a vertex is the number of edges attached to it

 Setup
 -----

-Establish a connection to the ATK Rest Server.
+Establish a connection to the ATK REST Server.
 This handle will be used for the remainder of the script.

 Get server URL and credentials file from the TAP administrator.